 6. Infuse Oils With Herbs

 If you want to really impress your family and friends, consider infusing herbs into oil or butter to slather on this everything seed focaccia.
 Good choices include dill, mint, chives, bay leaves, basil, marjoram, rosemary, oregano, and thyme.

 Whether you’re making a savory or sweet baked good, there’s a place for herbs in baking, too.
 Whether you’re adding lavender or thyme, it can really add to the final dish.
 Scones, corn bread, homemade focaccia, and biscuits are all great things to bake with herbs.

 If you’re familiar with sous vide cooking, you know that herbs are usually involved in bringing big flavor to restaurant-style dinners.
 I love adding fresh rosemary to sous vide t bone steak for example.
 I’ll even pop some fresh herbs in the bag when meal prepping sous vide frozen steak.

 9. Add Herbs to Sauces, Dips, Pesto

 Whether you’re making pasta sauce or tzatziki, herbs are a great addition to sauces and dips.
 Common herbs for cooking sauces include basil, oregano, thyme, and bay leaves.
 An easy way to make a sauce with fresh herbs is this under-an-hour tomato sauce from canned tomatoes.
-Or to make fresh basil spinach pesto, for a twist on an old classic (regular pesto).
+Or to make fresh spinach basil pesto, for a twist on an old classic (regular pesto).